Gong'an fiction

 Gong'an or crime-case fiction (公案小说) is a subgenre of Chinese crime fiction involving government magistrates who solve criminal cases.
-Gong'an fiction first appeared in the colloquial stories of Song dynasty.
-Gong'an fiction was then developed and become one of the most popular fiction styles in Ming and Qing dynasties.
+Gong'an fiction first appeared in the colloquial stories of the Song dynasty.
+Gong'an fiction developed into one of the most popular genres of the Ming and Qing dynasties.
 The Judge Dee and Judge Bao stories are the best known examples of the genre.